-Provision of a range of housing options to address diverse community need Provision of an ongoing availability of affordable housing options for low to moderate income households Planning principles that give effect to ecological sustainability and best practice urban design. " Availability of land for urban purposes.
-Provision of infrastructure " Provision of infrastructure for urban purposes. " Planning principles that give effect to ecological sustainability and best practice urban design.
-Planning principles that give effect to ecological sustainability and best practice urban design Provision of a range of housing options to address diverse community need.
-Key stakeholder consultation Availability of land for urban purposes The provision of a range of housing options to address diverse community need Provision of infrastructure for urban purposes Planning principles that give effect to ecological sustainability and best practice urban design Provision of an ongoing availability of affordable housing options
+Implementation mechanisms Relevant purpose of the Act Preparing a UDA development application " ULDA guideline no. o1 Residential 30 " ULDA Accessible Housing Guidelines " ULDA Sustainability Policy Provision of a range of housing options to address diverse community need Provision of an ongoing availability of affordable housing options for low to moderate income households Planning principles that give effect to ecological sustainability and best practice urban design Development assessment process " Development Assessment Supplementary Guide " Development Assessment Certification Procedures Manual " Availability of land for urban purposes Provision of infrastructure " Identifying third party funding opportunities " Provision of infrastructure for urban purposes Community engagement Factsheets, newsletters, letterbox drops, newspapers Identifying training and education opportunities within the development industry Planning principles that give effect to ecological sustainability and best practice urban design Provision of a range of housing options to address diverse community need Key stakeholder consultation Working with local governments and State agencies to identify and resolve issues Working with the development industry to identify opportunities for collaboration and innovation to achieve superior planning and design outcomes.
+Availability of land for urban purposes The provision of a range of housing options to address diverse community need Provision of infrastructure for urban purposes Planning principles that give effect to ecological sustainability and best practice urban design Provision of an ongoing availability of affordable housing options for low to moderate income households